 Laissez-faire capitalism involves dismantling trade barriers and letting the free market determine prices.

-However, laissez faire capitalism can have negative repercussions that lead to social problems, including monopolies and income disparity.
+However, laissez-faire capitalism can negatively affect social problems, including monopolies and income disparity.

 Liecht Fair Economics holds that businesses and markets should be left alone to operate free from government intervention, guided by supply and demand laws for efficient production.

-They believed that government intervention into economic affairs should only occur when individuals’ lives, liberty and property are at stake; furthermore they advocated free trade as well as individual ownership of means of production.
+They believed that government intervention in economic affairs should only occur when individuals’ lives, liberty, and property are at stake; furthermore, they advocated free trade and individual ownership of the means of production.

-Another pillar of laissez faire economics is private property, which refers to allocating various contested resources directly to individual owners who then decide how they’re used – this contrasts with common property models where all members share in management and decision-making processes.
+Another pillar of laissez-faire economics is private property, which refers to allocating various contested resources directly to individual owners who decide how they are used – this contrasts with standard property models where all members share in management and decision-making processes.

-Laissez faire economics are associated with libertarianism as an ideology.
+Laissez-faire economics is associated with libertarianism as an ideology.